02_23_14 - Love Anyways and Always

 As I was reflecting on this notion in preparation for this weeks sermon, I found myself in conversation with a dear friend of mine that touched on this exact topic.

-Earlier this week while I was in Roanoke being ordained......did I mention I was ordained this past Sunday Smile Well while I was in town, I was having a conversation with a parishioner from a previous church I served.
+Earlier this week while I was in Roanoke being ordained......did I mention I was ordained this past Sunday Well while I was in town, I was having a conversation with a parishioner from a previous church I served.
 As I spent time with this woman I listened to her lament, and express frustration, and anger regarding her sister.

 She began the story by telling me how close of a relationship she has always had with her sister.
 They never went through the typical stages of sibling rivalry but rather they have been best friends and inseparable their entire life.